fchastanet/bash-tools-framework/CompileCommand.md

 `Compiler::Requirement::require` instructs the compiler to include some cross-used scripts to ensure that proper configuration is set.
-The directive `# REQUIRE` allow the usage of that feature during the compilation.
+The directive `# @require` allow the usage of that feature during the compilation.

 Here a non exhaustive list of possible requirements: